We achieve incredible LASIK results of 100% 20/20 or better* as of April 2, 2021

 Numerous scientific studies have documented the fact that in the end there is no difference in the visual results from LASIK and PRK.
 After all, they utilize the same excimer laser to change the shape of the cornea.
 Our patients have been extremely happy with both procedures.

-Should I Get LASIK or PRK?
+Should you have LASIK or PRK?